 “We are proud that our agreement will make lasting institutional change and will help develop the next generation of Democratic leaders.
 We will support and vote for Nancy Pelosi for Speaker of the House.”

 Pelosi has all but ensured her reign at the podium for at least two years by cutting this deal.
 In doing so, and if the vote passes, she has sacrificed the careers of two deputies in leadership patiently waiting their turn at the helm: Representatives Steny Hoyer (D-MD) and Jim Clyburn (D-SC), in Congress since 1981 and 1993 respectively, are effectively neutralized.

 Yet there is a priceless benefit born of the Democratic shake up and subsequent détente: The new and improved title, once ceremoniously called the assistant majority leader, will now be the loftier, more optically impressive assistant speaker of the house.

-Yes, the participation trophy generation is ready for their time in the spotlight, America.We value your comments!
-Please weigh in on our comment section below.
+Yes, the participation trophy generation is ready for their time in the spotlight, America.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com